hoxxep/portable-hash/README.md

 Introducing `PortableHash` and `PortableHasher`: a set of traits for portable and stable hashing across different platforms and compiler versions.
 Stable, portable hashing made easy!
 This crate does not offer a hasher implementation, but provides the traits and macros to link data types implementing `PortableHash` with hashers implementing `PortableHasher`.

+**Sponsored by [Upon](https://uponvault.com)**, inheritance vaults for your digital life – ensuring your family can access your devices, accounts, and assets when the unexpected happens.

 ## Using PortableHash

 To use `PortableHash`, simply derive or implement it on your types, and choose a `PortableHasher` implementation that suits your needs.